codio/site/source/docs/settings-prefs/codio-prefs.html.markdown

 	[code-beautifier]
 	indent_level=4
 	indent_with_tabs=true

+##Keyboard shortcuts & Hotkeys
+Within the default settings (right hand pane) you can see how you can map your own keyboard shortcuts.

+The defaults will display appropriately for Mac or Linux/PC users.
+If you override these shortcuts in the left hand pane, then these not Mac/PC/Linux aware.
+If you are a Mac user and you specify Cmd keys, then you should be aware that these will not be accessible from PC/Linux machines.
+If you need to have your custom shortcuts working on all machines then avoid using Cmd.

 ##Using Autocomplete
 Be sure to use the Codio autocomplete feature for both the setting name and possible values.